 When I was small enough to have to raise my arm to hold my father’s hand, we would walk around the block in the evenings while he smoked a cigar.
 Half way round, he’d stop, take the cigar out of his mouth, slide off the ring and hand it to me.
 I’d slip it carefully onto my index finger as if it were a diamond and then we’d resume our walk, hand-in-hand.
 Looking back, I know he was happy then.
 He was young, he had a beautiful wife and a growing family; his future looked bright and uncomplicated.
 He loved his job too; his technical skills, experience and “figure-it-out” nature were a perfect fit for his job as a supervising machinist at the Brooklyn Navy Yard.

-During one visit with him in the nursing home the year he passed away, I noticed that the pressure wraps on his legs were put on wrong.
+During one visit with him in the nursing home the year he passed away, I noticed that the pressure wraps on his legs had been applied incorrectly.
 A physical therapy intern was available to help us out; he agreed that the wraps were a mess and set to work fixing them.